jumpcutking/console/README.md

 ## What's New

+### v1.6.0
+Another round of bug fixes. jckConsole.TruncateTopLevel is a way to report object properties that are top level.
+This is useful for reporting objects that are too large to report.
+Arrays and attached objects will not be removed when using this option.
+It's safe and not object destructive.

 ### v1.5.0
 jckConsole now provides generateSafeError and will automatically generate a safe communicatable error object.
 While JCKConsole doesn't override your error objects, it will convert error objects passed into it.
 I added a string variable to match the original stack trace item for easier debugging.
 Clicking on the line and column in VSCode's console will go to that line and column, making it easy to debug and develop.